molinfo-vienna/apo2ph4/README.md

 bash apo2ph4_generate_docked_frag_ph4s_cdpkit.sh
 ```

-The individual pharmacophores are as well written to a single *LigandScout* \*.pml file named
+The individual pharmacophores are as well written to a single \*.pml file named
 *./pharmacophores/pharmacophores.pml* in the current working directory.
 The *apo* pharmacophores
-resulting from the last step of the overall workflow will not be 100% the same as the ones generated with
+resulting from the last step of the overall workflow will not 100% equal to the ones generated from
 *LigandScout* fragment pharmacophores but are of comparable quality and will neither be worse nor better
 on average.